vtudorache/xldt/README.md

-# xldt - Excel-compatible date and time functions
+# Excel-compatible date and time functions

 The _xldt_ module manipulates date and time by using sequential serial numbers, like Microsoft Excel.
 The serial numbers are identical between